TravonteD/devc/README.md

   + `shell`: Starts a shell in the devcontainer at the workspace directory
   + `edit`: A quick shortcut for opening your `devcontainer.json` with your favorite editor (Be sure to export `EDITOR` for this functionality)
   + `kill`: Does a full shutdown and removal of the current devcontainer
+  + `restart`: Does a quick reboot of the devcontainer
-  + `restart`: Kills the devcontainer and starts a new one from scratch
+  + `rebuild`: Kills the devcontainer and starts a new one from scratch

 ## Installation
 - Install the following dependencies: